btakita/briantakita.com/packages/web/src/routes/posts/tag-graph-naming-convention.md

 ### Single Underscore, `_`

-The Multi Underscore Tag Naming Convention build on the single underscore naming convention.
+The Tag Graph Naming Convention build on the single underscore naming convention.
 A single underscore represents a linkage of words into a single tag.
 This series reads from general to specific, where the instance type is the last segment,
 	while the context are the beginning segments.